Search

 Sub-Sectors:

-Defense
+Defense & Military

-The Defense sub sector if dedicated to companies which develop military equipment and systems for all fields - navy, air and ground forces.
+The Defense & Military sub sector if dedicated to companies which develop military equipment and systems for all fields - navy, air and ground forces.
 It also includes companies developing technologies in fields such as robotics, rugged computers and electronic warfare (EW).
 The technologies developed by companies in this sub sector are mostly used by military units, armed forces and law enforcement agencies.

 Hardware